Mapping classes are almost determined by their finite quotient actions: Review on fixed point theory

-For any fixed point class $\mathbf{p}\in\FPC(f)$, the \emph{index} of $f$ at $\mathbf{p}$ is a well-defined integer, which we denote as $\mathrm{ind}(f;\mathbf{p})\in\Integral$.
+For any fixed point class $\mathbf{p}\in\FPC(f)$, the \emph{index} of $f$ at $\mathbf{p}$ is a well-defined integer, which we denote as $\mathrm{ind}(f;\mathbf{p})\in\Integral$, (see \cite[Chapter I, Section 3]{Jiang_book} for an exposition with direct references).
 A fixed point class $\mathbf{p}$ is said to be \emph{essential} if $\mathrm{ind}(f;\mathbf{p})\neq0$ holds.
 In this case, $\FPS(f;\mathbf{p})$ is necessarily nonempty, so there are at most finitely many essential fixed point classes.
-Instead of recalling the precise definition, we review the classification of essential fixed point classes and their indices for surface mapping classes in Section \ref{Subsec-classification_fpc}.
+The precise definition of $\mathrm{ind}(f;\mathbf{p})$ is somewhat technical, but not particularly necessary for our application; for surface mapping classes, we review in Section \ref{Subsec-classification_fpc} the classification of essential fixed point classes, and an explicit description of their indices, as obtained by Jiang and Guo \cite{Jiang--Guo}.

 For any natural number $m\in\Natural$, an \emph{$m$--periodic point class} of $f$ is defined to be a fixed point class of the $m$--th iteration $f^m$.
 We denote by $\PPC_{m}(f)$ the set of $m$--periodic point classes of $f$.
 There is a natural action of the $m$--cyclic group on $\PPC_{m}(f)$, heuristically as induced by the action of $f$ on $m$--periodic points.
 Formally, one may take an elevation $\tilde{f}$ of $f$ to $\widetilde{X}_\univ$.
-For elevation $\widetilde{f^m}$ of $f^m$ to $\widetilde{X}_\univ$, an elevation $\tau(\widetilde{f^m})$ of $f^m$ is uniquely defined by the relation $\tilde{f}\circ\widetilde{f^m}=\tau(\widetilde{f^m})\circ\tilde{f}$.
+For elevation $\widetilde{f^m}$ of $f^m$ to $\widetilde{X}_\univ$, an elevation $\tau_{\tilde{f}}(\widetilde{f^m})$ of $f^m$ is uniquely defined by the relation $\tilde{f}\circ\widetilde{f^m}=\tau_{\tilde{f}}(\widetilde{f^m})\circ\tilde{f}$.
 One may check that the conjugation class of $\tau_{\tilde{f}}(\widetilde{f^m})$ does not depend on the choice of $\tilde{f}$, and that the $m$--th iteration $\tau_{\tilde{f}}^m(\widetilde{f^m})$ is conjugate to $\widetilde{f^m}$, so the $m$--cyclic action is induced by $\widetilde{f^m}\mapsto\tau_{\tilde{f}}(\widetilde{f^m})$.
 This action gives rise to a partition of $\PPC_m(f)$ into a disjoint union of orbits, each called an \emph{$m$--periodic orbit class}.
 We denote by $\POC_m(f)$ the set of $m$--periodic orbit classes of $f$.

 For any $m\in\Natural$, the \emph{$m$--index} of $f$ can be defined for any $m$--periodic orbit class $\mathbf{O}\in\POC_m(f)$, and we denote it as